dinvincible98/Autonomous_Jackal_Explorer/README.md

 ### Future Work
 * Add a boundary feature to the automapping so I can specify an area for the robot to explore instead of trying to map the whole environment(Not realistic if given a very large environment)
 * Lidar - Camera fusion so the detected objects can be shown in the map.
+* Meausre the distance between the camera and objects using the depth images from the realsense camera.